On the p-adic weight-monodromy conjecture for complete intersections in toric varieties: A log-free Hyodo--Kato cohomology

 By the last part of the proof of \cite[Scholie 1.3.26.2]{ayoub-rig} we may also identify it with the functor $\Upsilon_{\id}$ (see, for example, \cite[Section 10]{ayoub-etale} for the definition).
 The existence of the monodromy operator follows then from \cite[Th\'eor\`eme 11.16]{ayoub-etale}. \end{proof}

 \begin{rmk} Had we chosen to identify $\chi1$ with $1\oplus1(-1)[-1]$ via a uniformiser of $K$, then $N$ would have been multiplied by the constant $e_K$ (see \Cref{eK1}). \end{rmk}

-\begin{rmk} We expect that the $K_0$-overconvergent de Rham realization $R\Gamma_{K_0,\dR}$ on $\RigDA_{\gr}(K)$ factors as $R\Gamma_\rig(-/K_0)\circ\Psi$, and hence the monodromy operator on the motivic nearby cycle induces a canonical monodromy operator on $R\Gamma_{K_0,\dR}$ (see more precisely \Cref{rmk:future}).
+\begin{rmk} {In \cite[Theorem 1.7]{BGV}, it is shown that} that the $K_0$-overconvergent de Rham realization $R\Gamma_{K_0,\dR}$ on $\RigDA_{\gr}(K)$ factors as $R\Gamma_\rig(-/K_0)\circ\Psi$, and hence the monodromy operator on the motivic nearby cycle induces a canonical monodromy operator on $R\Gamma_{K_0,\dR}$ (see more precisely \Cref{rmk:future}).
 We now prove this fact on the graded pieces of the weight filtration. \end{rmk}